harshita360/Details-Form/README.md

 # Details-Form
-Form submission to an email account with server side validation
+Form submission to an email account with server side validation using PHP